The Wolves of Mercy Falls: Isabel Culpeper

 Her character was introduced as being Jack's sister in Shiver, and she later becomes a narrator in Linger, Forever and Sinner.
 She moved to Mercy Falls from California when she was 14.
 After discovering that Jack was a werewolf, she helped Grace with Sam, growing very close to her.
-Isabel suggested bacterial meningitis as a cure.
-This killed Jack but saved Sam.
-Although originally portrayed as a cold person, Isabel begins to show her softer side, especially in her friendship with Grace.
-Isabel begins an on-off relationship with werewolf Cole.
+Isabel is extremely smart and suggested bacterial meningitis as a cure, which killed her brother but saved Sam.
+Although originally portrayed as a cold person, Isabel begins to show her more vulnerable side, especially in her friendship with Grace.
+Isabel is attracted to Cole, but she is hesitant to start a relationship with him knowing that they are both damaged and can be cruel or self-destructive.
 Isabel stops a wolf hunt by refusing to leave the scene, resulting in her being sent back to California.
-When Cole called her to say goodbye, having fallen in love with her, she told him to keep her number.
+When Cole calls her to say goodbye, she tells him to keep her number.
 Grace says that Isabel has is very good looking, typical of a Culpeper, and Cole describes her as being drop dead gorgeous the first time he sees her.
 She has blue eyes and blonde hair, though her long ringlets are cut short and jagged at the start of Linger.

 Cole St Clair

-Cole was turned into a wolf by Beck along with Victor and an unknown girl.
+Cole was turned into a wolf by Beck along with his bandmate Victor and an unknown girl.
 He was introduced in Linger and was a narrator for Linger, Forever and Sinner.
-After attacking Shelby, he was almost killed.
-He was also the one to discover that it was adrenaline, not temperature, to trigger a transformation.
-Because of his father's doctor career, he managed to find injections that could influence transformation.
+He is a suicidal rock star who comes to Mercy Falls in search of anonymity and oblivion, and is always looking for the next thrill.
+He survives the transformation, but Victor is shot and killed in his wolf form, and Cole carries the guilt with him into "Forever" and "Sinner".
+Cole is running away from his life in music (the opposite of Sam, who turns to music as a way to make small moments matter), but the music was a way to run away from his father's high expectations.
+Because of his memories of his father's career as a doctor, he managed to find injections that could influence transformation, and he was the one to discover that it was adrenaline, not temperature, to trigger a transformation.
 He has brown hair and green eyes, described by Isabel and Grace as being very good looking.
 Cole is the lead singer of the famous band NARKOTIKA.